fleetdm/fleet/handbook/digital-experience/process-for-submitting-and-publishing-articles.md

 After your article is published, the Growth team will schedule your post to be promoted across our social media channels.

-> Consider also promoting your article on your personal channels to help achieve a bigger impact.
-Depending on the article, the Growth team make a request in [#help-promote](https://fleetdm.slack.com/archives/C026W5TC10V) on Slack.
+> Consider promoting your article on your personal channels to help achieve a bigger impact.
+Depending on the article, the Growth team may make a request in [#help-promote](https://fleetdm.slack.com/archives/C026W5TC10V) on Slack.

 ### Related pages